Demographic group segmentation not available for this indicator

 The alignment between locally awarded postsecondary degrees and credentials and job openings varies significantly across the state’s Sub-Prosperity Zones (“regions”).
-In the Pinehurst-Rockingham region, for example, half of postsecondary degrees and credentials awarded were aligned with job openings, the lowest rate in the state.
-In contrast, 84% of degrees and credentials in the Greensboro and Greenville regions were aligned with regional job openings, the highest rate statewide and meeting our state goal.
+In the Pinehurst-Rockingham region, for example, 52% of postsecondary degrees and credentials awarded were aligned with job openings, the lowest rate in the state.
+In contrast, 83% of degrees and credentials in the Greenville and Wilmington regions were aligned with regional job openings, the highest rate statewide and meeting our state goal.

 Most regions, however, had labor market alignment rates below the state average.
 While the state’s overall production of degrees and credentials is well-aligned with broad labor market needs, the distribution within specific regions of the state is less aligned.
 This indicates that individuals who graduate within a region may need to move elsewhere in the state or commute longer distances to find a job aligned with their skills.
 Likewise, an employer might not be able to find recent graduates with the skills they need within that region.